 Tina Hydropower Limited

-The Multilateral Investment Guarantee Agency (MIGA) has issued guarantees that will support the development, financing, construction, operation, and maintenance of the Tina River Hydropower Development Project in the Solomon Islands.
+On January, 31, 2020, The Multilateral Investment Guarantee Agency (MIGA) has issued guarantees that will support the development, financing, construction, operation, and maintenance of the Tina River Hydropower Development Project in the Solomon Islands.

 The guarantees, issued to Korea Water Resources Corporation (‘K-Water’) and Hyundai Engineering Co., Ltd. (‘HEC’) and amounting to US$14.094 million, cover 90 percent of the equity investments and future earnings in the Project for up to 20 years through Tina Hydropower Limited.
 These guarantees provide protections against Expropriation, Breach of Contract, and War & Civil Disturbance.